python-pillow/podcast-answers/README.rst

 I have seen Pillow used in computer vision contexts.
 What are some of the capabilities of the library that lend themselves to this purpose?
 -------------------------------------------------------------------------------------------------------------------------------------------

 For as much as computer vision involves basic image processing PIL can help e.g. cropping, resizing, rotating and changing formats.
-Beyond that, you'll need more powerful tools like `matplotlib, OpenCV, etc. <http://www.pyimagesearch.com/2014/01/12/my-top-9-favorite-python-libraries-for-building-image-search-engines/>`_.
+Beyond that, you'll likely need more powerful tools like `matplotlib, OpenCV, etc. <http://www.pyimagesearch.com/2014/01/12/my-top-9-favorite-python-libraries-for-building-image-search-engines/>`_.

 +----------------+-------------------------------------------------------------------+
 | **Discussion** | https://github.com/python-pillow/podcast-answers/issues/3         |